Did you know you can keep pets in highrise residences?

 3. What is the prerequisite for owning a dog in a highrise?

 Got the right dog breed listed above?
 Then, what you need to do next is to apply for a dog licence.
-Based on regulations, no one is allowed to keep or own a dog unless the dog is licensed.
+Based on the rules and regulations, no one is allowed to keep or own a dog unless the dog is licensed.

 4. What is the process of applying for a dog license?

-If you’re living in KL, it’s much easier to apply and renew your dog’s licence as the Kuala Lumpur City Hall (DBKL) has an online portal specifically dedicated to this.
+If you are living in KL, it’s much easier to apply and renew your dog’s licence as the Kuala Lumpur City Hall (DBKL) has an online portal specifically dedicated to this.
 The steps are pretty simple too.

 - Fill in the application online.